 I’m Rabbi Ruth Adar, the Coffee Shop Rabbi.

 When I was in rabbinical school, I had an idea.
 I wanted to find a place where people could talk and study Jewish topics without a lot of expensive overhead.
-The result is Coffee Shop Rabbi.
+The result was Coffee Shop Rabbi.
 Today I teach primarily through Jewish Gateways in Albany, CA, and my online “Introduction to the Jewish Experience” classes can come to your home or your synagogue by way of the Internet.
 You can also search on this website for my answer to “Basic Judaism” questions.

 I look forward to helping you learn what YOU want to know, at a time and place that works for you.
 Judaism is not simply a religion: it is a culture, indeed, a civilization, and there are many ways to approach it.
 Whether you are born Jewish, feel Jew-ish, love someone Jewish, have a Jewish ancestor, or are just curious about Judaism, we can talk.

 I’m a Reform rabbi, a member of the Central Conference of American Rabbis, a graduate of the Hebrew Union College – Jewish Institute of Religion, the Divinity School at the University of Chicago, and the University of Tennessee at Knoxville.
 I’ve been an active participant in the East Bay Jewish scene since 1993.
 Before I went to rabbinical school, I was a Regional Outreach Director for the Union of Reform Judaism, a job that attuned me to interfaith issues.
 I’m well acquainted with both the Catholic and Protestant Christian traditions; my studies at the University of Chicago were in History of Christianity.

 — Rabbi Adar